Working with Tailwind

 that rely on the breakpoints you've defined earlier.

-we can also use the plugin object to add flat CSS components directly in the config file:
+we can also use the plugin object to expose Tailwind colors as native CSS variables from the configuration file:

 module.exports = {